facelessuser/soupsieve/docs/src/markdown/api.md

 ## `soupsieve.HTML5`

 `HTML5` is a flag that instructs Soup Sieve to use HTML5 logic.
-When `HTML5` mode is used, Soup Sieve will take into account namespaces for known embedded HTML5 namespaces such as SVG. `HTML5` will also not compare tag names and attribute names with case sensitivity.
+When the `HTML5` flag is used, Soup Sieve will take into account namespaces for known embedded HTML5 namespaces such as SVG. `HTML5` will also not compare tag names and attribute names with case sensitivity.

 !!! tip
     While attribute values are always treated as case sensitive, HTML5, XHTML, and HTML treat the `type` attribute special, `type`'s value is always case insensitive.
 This is generally how most browsers treat `type`.